kdonavin/bash_guide/bash_guide.md

     -   `-i`: interactive mode that asks for confirmation before each file is deleted.
 -   `rmdir`: remove an empty directory
--   `sed`: stream editor.
-Useful for exchanging some data with another.
-    For example, `s/str1/str2` substitutes `str1` with `str2`.
-    Specifically, `sed s/snow/rain snowforests.txt` changes the first instance of 'snow' in each line to 'rain'.
-    -   global `g` option - adding `g/str1/str2` makes the substitute command global
 -   `select`: Select options from an array, automatically formatted in a numbered list.
 For example, `select option in "cat" "dog" "bird"`.
 -   `shutdown`: logout or shutdown.
--   `sort`: sorts data in a file.
-Default is to use the first column.
-    -   options: `-n`: sorts numeric data, `-k#`: sorts column number `#` (default is 1), `-u` only displays unique rows.
 -   `sudo`: super user do.
 This command gives the user temporary super user privileges.
 Pronounced 'sue-doo'.
     -   e.g., `sudo /root` accesses the system's root directory.
--   `tar`: Tape archive utility, creates and unpacks archive files out of one or many file and supports compression.
-Example:
-    `tar -xvf log.tar.gz`, which unpacks a compressed `.tar` file (`-x`) with verbose option (`-v`).
 -   `touch`: create new file
     -   `touch file_name.ext`: creates `file_name.ext` in the current
         directory.